Calligraphy!

 The basic tools and materials are inexpensive.
 And it’s fun.

-It can be taken to expert heights.
-Calligraphy skills are used in many areas of art and design, from greetings cards to tattoos.
-But you don't have to be a pro to express your creative self and have a nice effect on the viewer.
-I've been doing commissioned calligraphic pieces in between 'the real job' for around twenty years now as a fairly good amateur!
+Calligraphy can be taken to expert heights.
+Calligraphy skills are used in many areas of art and graphics, from greetings card design to tattoo artistry.
+But you don't have to be labelled 'a professional' to express your creative self, improve your skills, and have a pleasing effect on others.
+I've been earning (good, if occasional) money from commissioned calligraphic pieces in between 'the real job' for around twenty years now!

-While teaching, I realised that lots of people are interested in the subject but unsure how to learn.
-This site tries to help by providing some practical guides:
+While teaching calligraphy, I've realised that lots of people are interested in the subject but unsure how to learn.
+I try to help by providing some practical guides to writing techniques, lettering skills, page design and decoration skills (including gilding), and other sources of information you might find useful.

-At the top left of the page you’ll find buttons linking to various topics.
-Most of those pages contain more links to other more detailed pages.
-There is also a full list below of all the site pages, or you could navigate using the site map.
+At the top of the page you’ll find buttons linking to various topics.
+Most of those pages contain more links to other, more detailed pages.
+There is also a full list of all the site pages down the left-hand side of each page, or you could navigate using the site map.

 And if you’d like to, please do get in touch.
 I’m usually pretty good at writing back within a few days.